gtaylormb/opl3_fpga/README.md

 The top level is targeted to the Digilent ZYBO board.
 The interface to the CPU is AXI4-Lite and the interface to the DAC is I2S.

-Tools used are Modelsim, Vivado, and Octave (for sample analysis).
+Tools used are Modelsim, Vivado, Octave (for sample analysis), and SVEditor (for SystemVerilog file editing).